jcmunav63/MV_Capstone_project_M1/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 Thanks to my learning partners and the staff at Microverse.

+Thanks to Cindy Shin, the designer of this awesome 'CC Global Summit 2015' design.
+You can find it here: https://www.behance.net/gallery/29845175/CC-Global-Summit-2015

 <p align="right">(<a href="#readme-top">back to top</a>)</p>